clvcooke-academic/clvcooke-academic.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome!
 I'm Allie, a cognitive psychologist & neuroscientist studying how people update their **knowledge, beliefs, and behaviors**.
 I develop interventions that help us learn from error, update beliefs, and make choices that are better for our health and planet.
-I am an incoming Assistant Professor at **Rice University**; I will be starting my lab in the [Department of Psychological Sciences](https://psychology.rice.edu/) in 2026.

 I am currently the Joan Bossert Postdoctoral Research Fellow at the **University of Pennsylvania**, primarily working with Prof. Emily Falk and others in the <a href="https://www.asc.upenn.edu/research/centers/communication-neuroscience-lab">Communication Neuroscience Lab</a>.
 I am also a member of the <a href="https://www.asc.upenn.edu/">Annenberg School for Communication</a> and the <a href="https://web.sas.upenn.edu/pcssm/">Center for Science, Sustainability, & the Media</a>.